189 Lake Street

 A MRI is an advanced medical imaging tool which uses a strong magnetic field and radio waves to produce detailed imaging of internal organs making it ideal for imaging the heart.

 Cardiac MRI is most commonly used for screening and diagnosis of the function of the heart.

 At Queensland X-Ray we can provide referrers and patients with a choice between 3T and 1.5T scanners.
 The number refers to the strength of the magnetic field created by the MRI machine.

 Your MRI will be performed by an MRI Radiographer.
 These are Radiographers who have undergone additional training and exams in order to operate an MRI scanner.
 The images the MRI captures are viewed by a Radiologist who makes a diagnosis.

 You will be asked to change into a gown before your MRI.
 This is to ensure you are wearing nothing with metal in it.

 When entering the MRI room, your MRI Radiographer will explain exactly what will happen during your procedure.
 It may vary slightly from what we describe below, so don’t worry.

 In most cases we will insert an intravenous (IV) line into your arm.
-We will use this to give you some contrast, which will enhance the images we take.
+We will use this to give you some contrast, which will enhance the images we take of the heart muscle.

 The results of your Cardiac MRI will be sent directly to your referring Doctor.
 Please ensure you book a timely follow-up appointment to discuss your results with them.